themindfulcoder/homebase/content/post/learning-python-part-1.md

 ### Conclusion

-This wraps up learning python part 1, we spoke about variable, variable naming, types, type casting and arithmetic operations and some of the behavior the exhibit.
+This wraps up learning python part 1, we spoke about variables, variable naming, types, type casting, arithmetic operations and some of the behavior they exhibit.
 Learning python part 2 will take a closer look at strings and how we can do some manipulation of strings in python.

 I hope you enjoyed reading this.
 Feel free to give me feedback on twitter or report an issue on github (links at the bottom of the page)